Maximal Inequalities and Some Applications: L evy Processes

 The inequality \eqref{lp-e42} follows along the same lines, we just have to use the stopping time $\sigma_{3a}=\inf\left\{s>0 \mid |X_s|>3a\right\}$ instead of $\tau_{3a}$.
 The slightly worse factor $3$ comes from the triangle inequality when dealing with $|X_{t-s}|\sim |X_t - X_s|$ in the last step of the argument. \end{proof}

 \begin{remark} A close inspection of the proof of Theorem~\ref{lp-39} shows that it actually yields estimates of the type

-Such inequalities -- often stated with $a+2b$ instead of $3a$, causing some obvious changes -- are also called \emph{Ottaviani--Skorohkod inequalities} (Billingsley \cite[p.~296]{billingsley95}) or \emph{generalized Kolmogorov inequalities} (Skorokhod \cite[I.\S1.1]{skorokhod91}).
+Such inequalities -- often stated with $a+2b$ instead of $3a$, causing some obvious changes -- are also called \emph{Ottaviani--Skorohkod inequalities} (Billingsley~\cite[p.~296]{billingsley95}) or \emph{generalized Kolmogorov inequalities} (Skorokhod~\cite[I.\S1.1]{skorokhod91}).
 See also the notes in Billingsley where the potency of the Etemadi and the Ottaviani--Skorokhod inequalities is compared: as one might expect from our proofs, they do have similar power. \end{remark}

 In a series of papers starting in the 1980s Etemadi demonstrated how the maximal estimate \eqref{lp-e42} can be used to replace Kolmogorov's maximal estimate for centred partial sums, resulting in shorter and often more general proofs of classical results.
-We will use now Etemadi's estimate and some of our considerations on censored moments and concentration functions from Sections~\ref{pre-mom}, \ref{pre-con} to give a short proof of Pruitt's maximal estimates for L\'evy processes \cite{pruitt81}.
-Pruitt used the truncated moments $K,G$ and $M$ from \eqref{pre-e75} and \eqref{pre-e85}, the connection with the characteristic exponent was pointed out in \cite{rs-growth}, see also Theorem~\ref{pre-78}. \begin{theorem} Let $(X_t)_{t\geq 0}$ be a real-valued L\'evy process.
+We will use now Etemadi's estimate and some of our considerations on censored moments and concentration functions from Sections~\ref{pre-mom}, \ref{pre-con} to give a short proof of Pruitt's maximal estimates for L\'evy processes, Pruitt~\cite{pruitt81}.
+Pruitt used the truncated moments $K,G$ and $M$ from \eqref{pre-e75} and \eqref{pre-e85}, the connection with the characteristic exponent $\psi$ was pointed out in Schilling~\cite{rs-growth}, see also Theorem~\ref{pre-78}. \begin{theorem} Let $(X_t)_{t\geq 0}$ be a real-valued L\'evy process with characteristic exponent $\psi$ given by \eqref{lp-e10} and denote by $|\psi|^*(\ell) = \sup_{|\xi|\leq\ell}|\psi(\xi)|$ the associated maximum function as in \eqref{pre-e73}.
 Then, there is an absolute constant $c>0$ such that for all $a>0$, $t>0$

 \end{theorem} \begin{proof} Fix $a>0$ and $t>0$.
 For the first estimate we begin with Etemadi's inequality:

 By the Markov inequality

 Using Lemma~\ref{pre-72} and Tonelli's theorem we see that